Fijai

 Fijai is a village in the Western region of Ghana.
-It is 11 kilometres from the centre Takoradi the Western regional capital.
+It is 11 kilometres from Takoradi, the region's capital.
 The village serves as a dormitory village for workers who work in and around the Takoradi metropolis.

 Boundaries

-The village is bordered on Nkroful on the East, Botumagyabu on the West, Effia on the North and Sekondi on the south.
+The village borders Nkroful to the east, Botumagyabu to the west, Effia to the north and Sekondi to the south.

 Notable place

-The Fijai Secondary School, a co-educational second cycle school is in the village.
+The Fijai Secondary School, a co-educational second-cycle school, is in the village.
 For over fifty years, the school has produced men and women who are found in different industries in Ghana.